 Viana do Castelo is a city of culture, history, and natural beauty.
 It may not seem the most obvious destination in Portugal, but for many people, it may be one of the most enjoyable!
 Here we will explore some of the best things to do in Viana do Castelo, from its charming center to the Gil Eanes ship and the unmissable Santa Luzia promontory.

-Viana do Castelo is one of the main cities of the Minho region in the far north of Portugal, about 70 km north of Porto, and only half an hour from Spain.
-It’s perfectly located for a nice day trip from Porto, or to be included in an itinerary in Portugal.
-Historically it’s more of an industrial city, (shipbuilding, and fishing in particular) than a tourism destination.
-Yet, it’s a great destination with plenty of interesting things to do and see.
+Viana do Castelo is one of the main cities of the Minho region in the far north of Portugal, about 70 km north of Porto and only half an hour from Spain.
+It’s ideally located for a nice day trip from Porto or to be included in an itinerary in Portugal.
+Historically it’s more of an industrial city (shipbuilding and fishing in particular) than a tourism destination.
+Yet, it’s a great destination with plenty of exciting things to do and see.
 Let’s explore them!

 10 Best things to do in Viana do Castelo

 Praça da República is the heart of Viana do Castelo.
 It’s the main square, where people gather, and unquestionably the most beautiful in the city.
 It’s surrounded by old beautiful buildings, while in the center, there’s a 16th-century renaissance fountain.